dsg2123/Painting-by-Numbers/README.md

 #Data Supporting Graphs & Regressions

 Graphs
   2.1	Number of Works Listed in Each Exhibition Dataset, per year, 1740 – 1915 (N = 528,931).
 Sources: Diana Greenwald, Historical American Art Exhibition Database, see Table 2.2;   Jon Whiteley, The Subject Index to Paintings Exhibited at the Paris Salon, 1673–1881 (1993), Sackler Library, University of Oxford; H.W.
 Janson (ed.), Catalogues of the Paris      Salon 1673 to 1881.
 60 vols.
 New York: Garland Publishing, 1977; Catalogs of the Exhibitions of the Royal Academy, 1769 to 1914, URL: https://www.royalacademy.org.uk/art-      artists/search/exhibition-catalogues; The Royal Academy Summer Exhibition: A Chronicle, 1769 – 2018, edited by Mark Hallett, Sarah Victoria Turner, Jessica Feather, Baillie Card, Tom Scutt, and Maisoon Rehani.
 London: Paul Mellon Centre for Studies in British Art, 2018. https://chronicle250.com

   2.2	Cumulative Number of Works Listed in Each Exhibition Dataset, 1740 - 1915 (N = 528,931).
 Sources: See Figure 2.1.

   2.7	Number of Paintings Shown at the Paris Salon, 1740 - 1881 (N = 136, 346)

   2.8	Percentage of Portraits Displayed at the Salon that Depicted Members of the House of Bourbon or the Bonaparte Family, 1740 - 1881 (N=36, 248)

   2.9	Total Number of Works Exhibited in Each State from 1773-1914, as listed in the Historical American Art Exhibition Database (N = 258,340).
 Source: Historical American Art Exhibition Database.

   2.10	Percentage of Artworks Displayed at the Pennsylvania Academy of Fine Arts that are Old Masters or Works by Living Artists, 1811 - 1913 (N = 39,128).
 Source: Greenwald, Historical American Art Exhibition Database.

   2.14	Rejection Rate of Submissions to the Royal Academy Annual Exhibition, 1860 - 1914 (N = 460,929).
 Source: The Royal Academy Summer Exhibition: A Chronicle, 1769 – 2018, edited by Mark Hallett, Sarah Victoria Turner, Jessica Feather, Baillie Card, Tom Scutt, and Maisoon Rehani.
 London: Paul Mellon Centre for Studies in British Art, 2018. https://chronicle250.com

   2.15	Average Number of Works per Artist Shown at the Royal Academy Annual Exhibition, 1815 – 1914.
 Source: See Figure 2.14.

   3.2	Percentage of All Prizes Awarded at the Salon Given to Rural Genre Painters, 1831 - 1881 (N =1,344).
 Sources: L’Artiste (1831–81) http://gallica.bnf.fr/ark:/12148/cb343612621/date and H.W.
 Janson (ed.), Catalogues of the Paris Salon 1673 to 1881.
 60 vols.
 New York: Garland Publishing, 1977.

-3.3	"Number of Paintings Displayed at the Salon that were Landscape and Rural Genre Painting, 1831 - 1881 (N = 30,419).
+  3.3	"Number of Paintings Displayed at the Salon that were Landscape and Rural Genre

+  Painting, 1831 - 1881 (N = 30,419).
 Source: Jon Whiteley, “Introduction to Subject Index to Paintings Exhibited at the Paris Salon, 1673–1881,” Oxford, 1993.
 Sackler Library, University of Oxford."

   3.4	Percentage of Paintings Displayed at the Salon that were Landscape and Rural Genre Painting, 1831 - 1881 (N = 114,445).
 Source: See Figure 3.3.

   3.5	Subcategories of Rural Genre Painting, 1831 - 1881, Five-Year Rolling Averages (N = 2,286).
 Source: See Figure 3.3.

   3.6	Kinds of Work Shown in Rural Genre Painting Depicting Work, 1831 - 1881, Five-Year Rolling Averages (N = 942).
 Source: See Figure 3.3.

   3.8	Comparison between Different Subsets of Genre Painting, 1831 - 1881, Five-Year Rolling Averages (N = 114,455).
 Source: See Figure 3.3.

   3.9	Percentage of Landscape and Rural Genre Paintings of Identified Locations in France, 1831 - 1881 (N = 30,419).
 Source: See Figure 3.3.

   3.10	Percentage of Landscape Paintings Displayed at the Salon Depicting Calvados, 1840 - 1881, with trend line (N = 28,133).
 Source: See Figure 3.3.

   3.11	Price of One-Way Travel to Calvados from Paris, 1840-1880.
 Source: Guillaume Daudin, Raphaël Franck, Hillel Rapoport “Costs of travel within French departments, 1840—80.”
 Provided via email by G. Daudin July 2014.
 Prices quoted every ten years; linear interpolation used between observations.

   4.3	Percentage of Paintings Exhibited at the National Academy that are by Women Artists, 1826 - 1900 (N = 41,887).
 Source: Mary Bartlett Cowdrey (ed.), National Academy of Design Exhibition Record, 1826-1860, 1943; Maria Naylor (ed.), National Academy of Design Exhibition Record, 1861-1900, 1973.

   4.4	Percentage of Paintings Exhibited at the National Academy Identified as Still Life Paintings, 1826 - 1900 (N = 41,887).
 Source: See Figure 4.3.

   4.5	Percentage of Artists Exhibiting Still Life Paintings at the National Academy, Divided by Identifiable Gender, 1826 – 1900 (N=38,893).
 Source: See Figure 4.3 and Markus Perl, Gender API, URL: Gender-API.com

   4.6	"Object Type" of Works by Male Artists in the American Wing, Metropolitan Museum of Art as of August 2018 (N = 5,058).
 Source: Collection data provided in clean spreadsheet format by Leela Outcalt, Senior Collections Manager, via email on August 22, 2018.

   4.7	"Object Type" of Works by Female Artists in the American Wing, Metropolitan Museum of Art as of August 2018 (N = 357).
 Source: See Figure 4.6.

   4.10	"Number of Known Works Produced by Lilly Martin Spencer, by decade* (N = 483).
 Source: Robin Bolton-Smith and William H. Truettner, Lilly Martin Spencer (1822 - 1902): The Joys of Sentiment, Washington D.C.: Smithsonian Institution Press, 1973.
-"

   4.11	Types of Known Works by Lilly Martin Spencer, c.
 1838 - 1901 (N = 483).
 Source: See Figure 4.10.

   5.1	Number of Depictions of Named Countries Shown at the Royal Academy, Based on Titles, 1769 – 1914.
 Source: Catalogs of the Exhibitions of the Royal Academy, 1769 to 1914, URL: https://www.royalacademy.org.uk/art-artists/search/exhibition-catalogues and Mark Hallett, Sarah Victoria Turner, Jessica Feather, Baillie Card, Tom Scutt, and Maisoon Rehani (ed.), The Royal Academy Summer Exhibition: A Chronicle, 1769 – 2018 (London: Paul Mellon Centre for Studies in British Art, 2018.)
 URL: https://chronicle250.com

   5.2	Percentage of Works Shown at the Royal Academy with an Identified Location, 1769 – 1914 (N = 184,203).
 Source: See Figure 5.1.

   5.3	Keywords in Titles that Might Signify References to Empire in Works Shown at the Royal Academy, 1769 – 1914 (N=1,939).
 Source: See Figure 5.1.

   5.4	Detail Map of Depictions of European Countries, divided by British Imperial Status, displayed at the Royal Academy from 1769 – 1914.
 Source: See Figure 5.1.

   5.5	Detail Map of Number of Depictions of Non-European Countries, divided by British Imperial status, displayed at the Royal Academy from 1769 – 1914.
 Source: See Figure 5.1.

   5.7	Number of Depictions of Named Countries Shown at the Royal Academy, Divided by British Imperial Status, 1769 - 1914 (N = 21,739).
 Source: Figure 5.1.

   5.8	Percentage of Total Depictions at the Royal Academy that feature Australia, Egypt, India, Jamaica, and the United States, 1769 – 1914 (N = 21,739) Source: Figure 5.1.

-5.15	Percentage of Total Depictions at the Royal Academy that feature England, Ireland, Scotland, and Wales, 1769 - 1914 5.16	Number of Portraits Shown at the Royal Academy Over Time, 1769 - 1914  (N = 67,019) 5.17	Types of Sitters featured in Portraits Displayed at the Royal Academy, by decade, 1769 - 1914 (N = 73,690)
+  5.15	Percentage of Total Depictions at the Royal Academy that feature England, Ireland, Scotland, and Wales, 1769 - 1914

+  5.16	Number of Portraits Shown at the Royal Academy Over Time, 1769 - 1914  (N = 67,019)

+  5.17	Types of Sitters featured in Portraits Displayed at the Royal Academy, by decade, 1769 - 1914 (N = 73,690)

 Regressions
-#Dataset for Chapter 3 & Appendix C Regressions
+  Dataset for Chapter 3 & Appendix C Regressions

-#Do Files for Chapter 3 & Appendix C Regressions
+    Do Files for Chapter 3 & Appendix C Regressions

 #HAAExD Component Data Sources